 The X.25 interface links Brouters over public or private X.25 networks.
 The interface acts as a leased circuit service DTE port.
 The X.25 software implements the Physical, Data Link, and Network layers to transport upper layer protocol packets to other Brouters.
 Each line can be configured separately, so that they can be connected to different X.25 networks.
 Each line supports as many as 227 switched virtual circuits.
 Priority is given to locally originated traffic.

 Physical Interface: Table 3 shows the physical interfaces that are supported via the appropriate adapter cables, along with the supported baud rates.
-The EIA 422 /EIA 449/V.11 interface is supported only on the Route-About Access EW.

 Table 3 X.25 Physical Interfaces and Supported Baud Rates